Learn about the behind-the-scenes contributors to Synthesis, and how to become involved.

 Why join Synthesis?

-Working for Synthesis allows you to gain access to a large wealth of knowledge and experience that most high school level work experiences cannot provide.
-While working at Synthesis, you'll be able to meet and network with industry professionals within Autodesk and gain practical skills vital for the workplace.
-Synthesis makes for a great entry on your resume, in addition to contacts and references for University applications and future endeavours.
-Beyond just credibility, you'll also be able to learn from your peers and improve you're skills in your desired field.
+The Synthesis immersion program allows you to gain access to a large wealth of knowledge and experience that most high school level work experiences cannot provide.
+While working on Synthesis, you'll be able to meet and network with industry professionals within Autodesk and gain practical skills vital for the workplace.
+Synthesis makes for a great entry on your resume, in addition to contacts and references for university applications and future endeavors.
+Beyond just credibility, you'll also be able to learn from your peers and improve your skills in your desired field.

 An ideal applicant should fulfill all of the following requirements.
 Exceptions may be granted, but should be communicated clearly in the application.